elena-shvetsova/bem-core/common.docs/i-bem-js/i-bem-js.ru.md

 <a name="domElem"></a>

-## DOM node of a block instance ##
+##DOM node of a block instance##

-All the block instances, bound to the DOM, contain jQuery object in the `{jQuery} this.domElem` field, that refers to one or more DOM nodes, bound to this instance of the block.
+All the block instances, bound to the DOM tree, contain jQuery object in the `{jQuery} this.domElem` field, referring to one or more DOM nodes, bound to the given block instance.

 <a name="elem-api"></a>

-## Elements ##
+##Elements##

-BEM elements of blocks  are represented in the *i-bem.js* as DOM nodes, nested into the DOM node of the block instance.
+BEM elements of blocks  are represented in *i-bem.js* as DOM nodes, nested into the DOM node of the block instance.
-To access DOM nodes of elements and work with their modifiers, one should use API, of the block instance.
+To access DOM nodes of elements and work with their modifiers use API, provided by the block instance.

 The block instance provides two methods to access the elements of a given instance:

-* Кеширующий доступ: Access with cache`elem(elems, [modName], [modVal])`.
+* Access with cache`elem(elems, [modName], [modVal])`.
 There is no need to store as a variable the element obtained this way.

 ```js
 DOM.decl('b-link', {